5 Questions About The Trump Administration's New Transgender Student Guidance

 5. What is likely to happen next for transgender student rights?

 A few things.
 First, that Supreme Court case.
-The Fourth Circuit's ruling in Grimm's case was based on the Obama guidance.
+The 4th Circuit's ruling in Grimm's case was based on the Obama guidance.
 Rescinding it complicates things for Grimm's legal team.
-Regardless of the Trump administration's move though, the Supreme Court now has before it the big question: Does the word "sex" as it is used in Title IX include gender identity?
+Regardless of the Trump administration's move, though, the Supreme Court now has before it the big question: Does the word "sex" as it is used in Title IX include gender identity?

 In August, a federal district judge in Texas ruled that the Obama administration had overreached, and paused its Title IX guidance.
 There is genuine disagreement over how broadly courts should interpret "sex," and that legal disagreement will persist until the Supreme Court puts it to rest.